cloudposse/docs/content/faq/how-achieve-zero-downtime-image.md

 ---
 title: "How do we achieve image updates with zero downtime?"
-description: "his is similar to scaling a cluster vertically."
+description: "This is similar to scaling a cluster vertically."
 tags:
 - VM
 - image